 MY ART MUSEUM

-MY ART MUSEUM is located in the center of Seoul.
 If you are in Gangnam, you won’t have to go far.
 It holds exhibitions of various high-quality works of art that transcend time and genre.
 Therefore, they offer exhibitions of famous Western paintings, fashion, architectural design, and decorative art exhibitions throughout the year.
 In addition to the exhibition hall, there is a lobby lounge, art shop, coffee shop, seminar room, open salon, culture salon, gallery, restaurant, and educational space.

 Address: Textile Center Building B1, 518, Teheran-ro, Daechi 2(i)-dong, Gangnam-gu